GoogleCloudPlatform/flink-on-k8s-operator/docs/developer_guide.md

 kubectl describe crds/flinkclusters.flinkoperator.k8s.io
 ```

-The operator runs as a Kubernetes Deployment, you can find out the deployment
+The operator runs as a Kubernetes Deployment, and you can find out the deployment
 with

 ```bash